flutter/website/platform-plugins.md

 ### Managing dependencies from a Flutter app to a Flutter plugin

-Once a plugin has been [published](#publish), you can depend on it by simply listing it's name in `pubspec.yaml` as illustrated by the [example (#example) above.
+Once a plugin has been [published](#publish), you can depend on it by simply listing it's name in `pubspec.yaml` as illustrated by the [example](#example) above.

-During development of a plugin that has not yet been published, or for private plugins not intended for public publishing, the following additional way of depending on a plugin can be useful:
+During development of a plugin that has not yet been published, or for private plugins not intended for public publishing, an additional way of depending on a plugin can be useful:

 * **Path** dependency: A Flutter app can depend on a plugin via a file system